Bilinear Pairings in Python, Solidity, and the EVM

 In practice we use asymmetric groups, and the difference between the groups we use is explained in the next section.

-Bilinear pairings are rather agnostic to the kinds of groups you opt for, but Ethereum’s bilinear pairing of choice uses elliptic curves with field extensions.
-If you want to be able to read Solidity code that uses zk-snarks, you’ll at least need a rough idea of what these are.
+Bilinear pairings are rather agnostic to the kinds of groups you opt for, but Ethereum’s $G_2$ uses elliptic curves with field extensions.
+If you want to be able to read Solidity code that uses ZK-SNARKS, you’ll at least need a rough idea of what these are.

-We usually think of EC points as two points x and y.
-With field extensions, they consist of several (x, y) pairs.
-This is analogous to how complex numbers “extend” real numbers.
+We usually think of EC points as two points $x$ and $y$.
+With field extensions, the $x$ and $y$ themselves become two-dimensional objects $(x, y)$ pairs.
+This is analogous to how complex numbers “extend” real numbers and turn them into something with 2 dimensions (a real component and an imaginary component).

 A field extension is a very abstract concept, and frankly, the relationship between a field and its extension doesn’t matter from a purely functional concept.